lukasNo1/opi/misc/qyld_analysis.md

    QYLD's options are also liquidated on the day before expiration, but at market open.
 Also it happens automatically (they sell AM european-style options)

-4. This bot will sell a new covered call at the same time it buys the expiring ones back, QYLD sells new contracs only on monday after expiry date
+4. This bot will sell a new covered call at the same time it buys the expiring one's back, QYLD sells new contracts only on monday after expiry date

 5. Expense ratio with the bot: 0%, with QYLD: 0.60% at the time of writing